Iowa State visits Moore and No. 11 Oklahoma - WTOP News

 Norman, Oklahoma; Saturday, 6 p.m.
 EST

-BOTTOM LINE: No. 11 Oklahoma faces the Iowa State Cyclones after Jalon Moore scored 21 points in Oklahoma’s 72-56 victory against the Monmouth Hawks.
+BOTTOM LINE: No. 11 Oklahoma takes on the Iowa State Cyclones after Jalon Moore scored 21 points in Oklahoma’s 72-56 victory over the Monmouth Hawks.

 The Sooners are 9-0 in home games.
-Oklahoma averages 82.5 points while outscoring opponents by 19.3 points per game.
+Oklahoma scores 82.5 points and has outscored opponents by 19.3 points per game.

 The Cyclones are 1-0 on the road.
-Iowa State averages 86.2 points while outscoring opponents by 27.1 points per game.
+Iowa State ranks third in the Big 12 shooting 37.8% from 3-point range.

-Oklahoma scores 82.5 points, 23.4 more per game than the 59.1 Iowa State allows.
+Oklahoma makes 50.1% of its shots from the field this season, which is 12.2 percentage points higher than Iowa State has allowed to its opponents (37.9%).
 Iowa State has shot at a 50.4% rate from the field this season, 11.8 percentage points higher than the 38.6% shooting opponents of Oklahoma have averaged.

 The Sooners and Cyclones match up Saturday for the first time in Big 12 play this season.

-TOP PERFORMERS: Milos Uzan is averaging 8.2 points, 4.1 assists and 1.6 steals for the Sooners.
-Otega Oweh is averaging 15.4 points and 3.4 rebounds while shooting 64.0% over the past 10 games for Oklahoma.
+TOP PERFORMERS: Otega Oweh is averaging 15.5 points and 2.2 steals for the Sooners.
+Javian McCollum is averaging 15.4 points and 4.3 assists over the past 10 games for Oklahoma.

-Tamin Lipsey is averaging 15.5 points, 5.9 rebounds, 6.1 assists and 3.6 steals for the Cyclones.
+Tamin Lipsey is shooting 49.7% and averaging 15.5 points for the Cyclones.
 Curtis Jones is averaging 2.2 made 3-pointers over the last 10 games for Iowa State.

 LAST 10 GAMES: Sooners: 9-1, averaging 80.9 points, 37.9 rebounds, 15.0 assists, 7.8 steals and 3.4 blocks per game while shooting 49.5% from the field.
 Their opponents have averaged 66.6 points per game.